makrai/notes/zhou2106-finetune-bert-acl22.md

 * BERT small does not show the improvements on the PS-fxn task after fine-tuning, which breaks the well-accepted impression
-  * only one such exception is observed across all our experiments (see Appendix C)
+  * only one such exception is observed across all our experiments (Appendix C)
   * insufficient to draw any concrete conclusions about why this is happening
   * BERT small shows the smallest similarity (0.44) between the training and test set after fine-tuning on PS-fxn task
 * We conjecture that
   controlling the divergence between the training and test sets can help ensure that fine-tuning helps

 ## 4.2 Linearity of Representations